vadimsj/redland-renovations/README.md

 - A. First Time Visitor Goals

-    As a first-time user, I would like to:
+    As a first-time visitor, I would like to:
   1. Quickly identify the nature of the business and specialization of the company.
   2. Determine the company's location and areas of operation.
   3. Determine the types of services the company offers and the scope of work undertaken.